-Drive-through COVID-19 swab collection is available at the following Open-Air sites: 1202 Medical Center Drive, Porters Neck, and Jacksonville locations.
-Please note, COVID Testing is conducted outdoors via our drive-thru tents and not inside our practice locations.
+Drive-up COVID-19 swab collection is available at the following Open-Air sites: 1202 Medical Center Drive, Porters Neck, Hampstead, Northchase (Pediatrics), Monkey Junction, Federal Point, Shipyard, Leland, and Jacksonville locations.
+Please note, COVID Testing is conducted outdoors via our drive-up parking stalls.
 Patients must schedule a telehealth visit with one of our providers, and then a testing time will be scheduled (if indicated).
 If you have been in contact with someone with COVID-19 and/or have a fever, cough, shortness of breath (or difficulty breathing), chills, repeated shaking with chills, muscle pain, headache, sore throat, and/or new loss of taste or smell, please call our WH AnyWhere Hotline at 910-341-3400 today.
 We will then determine the next best steps for your care.

 Wilmington Health is committed to using collaborative, evidence-based medicine in providing the highest quality of care to you and our community.

-Please note, all of our COVID Testing locations promptly close at 5:00 pm.
-Please try to report prior to 5:00 pm, so your test can be completed that day.
+Please note, all of our COVID Testing locations operate between 1:00-4:00pm.
+Please try to report prior to 4:00 pm, so your test can be completed that day.
 COVID-19 test results will only be reported through your Patient Portal.
 If you need to register for the Patient Portal, please click here.
 Thank you!